 - 14.2 Passing - Special attention by the RSV drivers must be taken in passing situations when one Racer overtakes another.
 The Racer and Follow Vehicle in the lead and being passed must yield by slowly moving to the left.
 The following Racer must accelerate and pass on the right.
 Do not pass on the left.
 Always yield to the normal flow of traffic.
 It is advisable for the Crew to notify the Racer being passed when a pass is taking place. - Under no circumstances should two or more RSVs of different Racers travel side by side at the speed of the Racer.
 Both Racers may be penalized. - After a pass, both Race Support Vehicles must distance themselves appropriately to maintain the 100-foot separation between the two - 14.3 Communications - Cell phones with internet access are mandatory.
-Support Vehicles must have a cell phone with a Local mobile /Data connection . - Each Support Vehicle must have at least one cell phone which is capable of sending/receiving text messages AND must be able to send/receive information as required by Race HQ. - Racer/Crew must check into Race HQ within 30 minutes of the Racer's arrival at the Time Station.
+Support Vehicles must have a cell phone with a Local mobile /Data connection . - Each Support Vehicle must have at least one cell phone which is capable of sending/receiving text messages AND must be able to send/receive information as required by Race HQ. - Racer/Crew must check into Race HQ within 10 minutes of the Racer's arrival at the Time Station.
 The purpose of a Time Station check-in is to inform Race HQ of the Racer's location.
 If there is an important update from Race HQ, a message will be relayed to the Racer/Crew.
 All updates will be conveyed via text/Whats app messages.
-Time to time Race HQ will contact the RSV - Every Racer/Crew representative must contact Race HQ at every Time Station or every 4 hours to check for Race Route changes or important updates and to ensure Race HQ is aware of Racer's progress and safety. - Each Racer is required to Carry a SMART Phone and be fully connected and contactable during the whole ride - 14.3 Phone Issues - While all Support Vehicles must have working cell phones, cell phone coverage is not universal.
+Time to time Race HQ will contact the RSV - Each Racer is required to Carry a SMART Phone with Strava app active and be contactable during the whole ride - 14.3 Phone Issues - While all Support Vehicles must have working cell phones, cell phone coverage is not universal.
 If there is no coverage at the Time Station, check in as soon as coverage is available.
 If the check-in is made after the allotted 30-minute check-in period, the delay must be explained to Race HQ.
 A dead cell phone battery is not an excuse for not checking into Race HQ in a timely manner.
-A Penalty may be issued if a Crew fails to check-in from a Time Station due to phone problems when Racers ahead and behind are successful in making required report.
+A Penalty may be issued if a Crew fails to check-in from a Time Station due to phone problems when Racers ahead and behind are successful in making the required report.